rezar12/DREPAL-IPCITOOLSKIT-DOC/docs/source/Main_panel.rst

 .. note::

-   This project is under active development.
+   This project is under active development .

 .. toctree::